FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 **Software**                   **Purpose**
 -----------------------------  ----------------------------------------------------------------------------------------------------------
 FreeWave CLI                   Proprietary FreeWave Command Line Interface included in every ZumLink radio used to set radio's parameters
-Tool Suite                     Downloadable FreeWave program used for reading and configuring Serial Base Python 2.7                     Programming language Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      Python library for creating MQTT brokers paho-mqtt                      Python library for creating MQTT clients Flask                          Python server framework to serve the website with a sensor data chart jQuery                         JavaScript library, will be used here to help integrate sensor data chart into a webpage
+Tool Suite                     FreeWave program used for reading and configuring Serial Base. `Download Here <http://www.freewave.com/tool-suite-programming-configuration-monitoring/>`_
+Python 2.7                     Programming language Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      MQTT broker paho-mqtt                      Python library for creating MQTT clients Flask                          Python server framework to serve the website with a sensor data chart jQuery                         JavaScript library, will be used here to help integrate sensor data chart into a webpage